 Provide students with the knowledge and skills necessary to respond to an emergency.
 Preparing students to identify, assess, manage and minimize consequences of injury (minor and major) and sudden illness in medical emergencies.
 Providing options for professional level of training, this course is outlined by the American Heart Association and will follow those guidelines.
-This course is outlined by the American Heart Association and will follow those guidelines.
-Certification cards are given upon request and only after successfully completing the course.
-The student must score at or above the 84th percentile on all written exams for certification certifications.
+Certificate cards are given upon request and only after successfully completing the course.
+The student must score at or above the 84th percentile on all written exams for certifications.
 Training skills for the professional AHA BLS, AED, and first aid.
 AHA Heart Saver CPR training may be available upon request.
 (F, S, O)